Hill 200, Ulu Pandan IV (Mapanyang) 12th February 1942

 Cpl.
-Oliver Stanwell several later lost his life with ‘E’ Force in Borneo.
+Oliver Stanwell later died with ‘E’ Force in Borneo.

 By 1500 hours on 12th Feb the Japanese had broken through the Indians and captured Hill 150.
 This necessitated an adjustment to the 2/18th Battalion’s position to counter the enemy’s flanking manouvre.
 At about 1700 hours a patrol sighted some stationery Japanese transport vehicles – indicating the enemy had brought up fresh troops with the intention of moving in behind the left flank of 2/18th Battalion’s position.
 By 1800 hours heavy fire was being taken to the left rear of 2/18th Battalion however, the fire was heavier on the 2/4th MG Battalion’s position on Ulu Pandan IV.